beee33/weatherCLI/README.md

 </details>

-## generating requiremnts.txt
-Only needed to do if you installed some new packages for this program.

-    pip freeze > requirements.txt

 ## How does weatherCLI know the location?

 WeathterCLI uses OpenStreetMaps’s geocoding API to get latitude and longitude positions from user input.
 It converts the latitude and longitude into a url that has the XML data.
 This url is stored in “/etc/weatherCLI/&lt;towns/zipcode/places&gt;/&lt;queryname&gt;/url.txt” an example is: “/etc/weatherCLI/towns/Boston\ MA/url.txt”.
 The data for the sun positions are only calculated once per day per location, and the output is put in a file so that the user doesn't have to recalculate the same sun data for each day.
 All of the urls and sun data is stored in “/etc/weatherCLI/”